Tim-coder-ops/MSSA/README.md

 # MSSA
- Microsoft Software & Systems Academy
+A storage of smaller projects completed while in the Microsoft Software & Systems Academy.